 Is a makeup and tan trial compulsory?

-Not at all, but it's a great chance for us to meet and get to know one another (if we haven't met already).
+No, but I strongly recommend a trial.
 It allows us to implement a skincare plan if needed, and it eliminates unknowns from your wedding day, as it helps me to get a better idea of how long everybody's makeup will take on the day.